 3. 1 Socioeconomic characteristics of the rural farmers

 The finding in Table 1 indicates that the age of respondents ranges between 24 to 70 years with an average age of 51.28±10.06.
 This implies that most farmers were mature adults who might have been exposed to traditional knowledge over time.
 Older adults are more likely to trust and use traditional medicine, given their deeper cultural attachment and long-term exposure to traditional practices.
 Their age also implies accumulated experiential knowledge, often passed down generationally, making them more inclined to use and promote traditional remedies.
-This finding is similar to that of Uwandu, Thomas, and Okoro (2018) who found that the average age of farming household heads in Imo state was 48.00 years.
+This finding is similar to that of Uwandu et al. (2018) who found that the average age of farming household heads in Imo state was 48.00 years.

 Result on respondents’ educational level reveals that 40.0% had secondary education, 31.1% had tertiary education, while 20.0% had no formal education, and 8.9% had only primary education.
 Despite 71.1% of respondents having secondary or tertiary education, a notable 20.0% had no formal education.
 This blend suggests a community that values education but also retains traditional knowledge.
 While higher education is often associated with a preference for modern healthcare in rural communities, even educated farmers may continue to use traditional medicine due to its affordability, accessibility, or cultural relevance (Ibrahim et al., 2020).